blue-veery-gmbh/spring-rest-2-ts/README.md

 # Features
 From model classes there are generated TypeScript interfaces and from REST controllers full working Angular services based on Observable API or plain JavaScript services based on Promises API.
 The main idea is that Spring annotations describing REST endpoints have enough information to compose HTTP request and call REST endpoints so TypeScript code could be automatically generated.
-Such generated code reduces the amount of handwritten code on the frontend and gives type-safe API to the backend, changes in URL path are hidden, in case of REST endpoint refactoring, generated code will reflect these changes which will cause compile-time error in the web app which reduces time on testing
+Code created by typescript generator reduces the amount of handwritten code on the frontend and gives type-safe API to the backend, changes in URL path are hidden, in case of REST endpoint refactoring, generated code will reflect these changes which will cause compile-time error in the web app which reduces time on testing